 In 2010, IFHF completed and opened NICoE.
 Located in Bethesda, Maryland at Walter Reed National Military Medical Center, NICoE represented a change in the need for care for wounded service members.
 As the methods of warfare came into the twenty-first century, so did the nature of injuries.
 The invisible wounds of war became known as the signature wounds of the current military conflicts as their prominence in military service members rose.
 NICoE unites the physical and cognitive treatments under one roof to collaborate in the diagnosis and care for our military service members.

-As NICoE continues to treat service members, while also researching and testing the latest in treatments and protocols, IFHF continues to address the need for additional facilities to treat the Invisible Wounds of War.
-In 2012, ground was broken on the first of 10 planned Intrepid Spirit Centers; satellite centers to NICoE located at military bases around the country.
+As NICoE continues to treat service members, while also researching and testing the latest in treatments and protocols, IFHF continues to address the need for additional facilities to treat the invisible wounds of war.
+In 2012, ground was broken on the first of ten planned Intrepid Spirit Centers; satellite centers to NICoE located at military bases around the country.
 Each center applies the interdisciplinary model of care developed at NICoE, and stays connected to the network of centers in an effort to collaborate on the latest in treatment advances.
-Seven of 10 Intrepid Spirit Centers are completed and operational, with the eighth center currently under construction.
+Eight of ten Intrepid Spirit Centers are completed and operational, with the eighth center currently under construction.
 Please consider supporting the Intrepid Fallen Heroes Fund and our continuing mission to care for our warriors with a donation.

 Posted on November 4 2019 in Blog